StephanAkkerman/FluentAI/supported-languages.md

 ## Learnable Languages

-This list is dependent on the [charsiu/g2p model](https://huggingface.co/charsiu/g2p_multilingual_byT5_small_100) you can find the origina list [here](https://docs.google.com/spreadsheets/d/1y7kisk-UZT9LxpQB0xMIF4CkxJt0iYJlWAnyj6azSBE).
+This list is dependent on the [charsiu/g2p model](https://huggingface.co/charsiu/g2p_multilingual_byT5_small_100) you can find the original list [here](https://docs.google.com/spreadsheets/d/1y7kisk-UZT9LxpQB0xMIF4CkxJt0iYJlWAnyj6azSBE).
+The codes are the ISO-639-3 codes with some modifications to distinguish local dialects/variants.

 The following languages are currently supported for learning: